Nathan Carlin, PhD

-Dr. Nathan Carlin is an Assistant Professor in the McGovern Center for Humanities and Ethics at The University of Texas Health Science Center at Houston (UTHealth).
+Dr. Nathan Carlin is an Associate Professor in the McGovern Center for Humanities and Ethics at The University of Texas Health Science Center at Houston (UTHealth).
 He directs the Medical Humanities and Ethics Certificate Program for medical students.
-At UTHealth, he also holds appointments in the Department of Family Medicine; the Graduate School of Biomedical Sciences; and the School of Dentistry.
-He also holds a faculty appointment at the Institute for Spirituality and Health.
+At UTHealth, he also holds appointments in the Department of Family Medicine, the Department of Psychiatry, the Graduate School of Biomedical Sciences, and the School of Dentistry.
+And he holds a faculty appointment at the Institute for Spirituality and Health.
 He is the co-author of two books: Living in Limbo: Life in the Midst of Uncertainty and 100 Years of Happiness: Insights and Findings from the Experts.
 He is currently co-authoring Medical Humanities: An Introduction, and he is completing his first monograph, titled Religious Mourning: Reversals and Restorations in Psychological Portraits of Religious Leaders.
 Dr. Carlin also has published over 100 essays, articles, and book reviews.

-Dr. Carlin earned a B.A. in History from Westminster College, a Master of Divinity from Princeton Theological Seminary (with a focus on Pastoral Theology), and an M.A. and a Ph.D. in Religious Studies from Rice University (with a focus on Psychology of Religion).
+Dr. Carlin earned a BA in History from Westminster College; a Master of Divinity from Princeton Theological Seminary (with a focus on Pastoral Theology); and an M.A. and a Ph.D. in Religious Studies from Rice University (with a focus on Psychology of Religion).